-Your immune system is your body’s first and second line of defence against viruses, bacteria, parasites, and infection so it makes sense to do everything you can do strengthen it.
+Your immune system is your body’s first and second line of defence against viruses, bacteria, parasites, and infection so it makes sense to do everything you can do to support it.
 Protect your immune system, and it will be able to protect you.

 Your immune system is a vast and complex network of cells and organs.
 It is constantly regenerating and adapting so rather than thinking about boosting your immune system, look at ways to support each part of it.
 Your body will do the rest.